Brady, Bucs drop under .500 with shocking loss to Panthers

+“No one feels good about where we’re at,” Brady said.
+“No one feels good about how we played or what we’re doing.
+We’re all in it together, and we have to pull ourselves out of it.”

-Brady was 32-of-49 passing for 290 yards for the Bucs (3-4).
-One of those incompletions came when Mike Evans dropped a wide-open 64-yard touchdown pass on the third play of the game.
+Brady was 32-of-49 passing for 290 yards.
+One of those incompletions came when a wide-open Mike Evans dropped what would have been a 64-yard touchdown on the third play of the game.

-Brady hasn’t had a losing record this far into a season since the 2002 New England Patriots dropped four straight games to reach 3-4.
+Brady hasn’t had a losing record this far into a season since the 2002 New England Patriots dropped four straight games to fall to 3-4.
 Brady has never been under .500 after eight games.

+“He’s like super competitive and I could see it in his eyes that he was (upset),” Panthers defensive end Brian Burns said.
+“It feels great to hold the GOAT to three points.”

+Bucs coach Todd Bowles said his team has to “be grown men” and accept the loss and get better.

+They came in as 13 1/2-point underdogs, and many fans have already given up on them, as evidenced by thousands of empty seats at Bank of America Stadium.
+Earlier this week, management traded the team’s best player, Christian McCaffrey, to San Francisco in a move that signaled to many that the Panthers were tanking in an effort to get the No. 1 pick next season and finally land a franchise quarterback.

+“That definitely wasn’t a team out there that was trying to tank it,” Panthers interim coach Steve Wilks said after his first win since taking over for Matt Rhule, who was fired on Oct.
+10. “These guys right here have come together and they believe in one another. … There is a lot that we can build on today.”

 P.J.
 Walker threw for 177 yards and two touchdowns for Carolina (2-5) in place of injured Baker Mayfield and Sam Darnold.
-The Panthers won for the first time under interim coach Steve Wilks, who replaced Matt Rhule when he was fired Oct.
-10.
+He’s expected to start against next week at Atlanta, per Wilks.

-Tampa Bay’s defense allowed the Panthers to rush for 173 yards, three days after Carolina traded star running back Christian McCaffrey to the San Francisco 49ers.
+Tampa Bay’s defense allowed the Panthers to rush for 173 yards, just three days after McCaffrey’s departure.

 The Panthers led 7-0 at halftime behind a 20-yard TD pass from Walker to D.J.
 Moore.
 The Buccaneers couldn’t get anything going in the first half after Evans juggled and then dropped the long pass from Brady when he was more than 10 yards behind the defender.